 Josephine and Canyon Creeks

 Anyone who has paddled the Illinois River will remember passing its beautiful and steep canyon at mile 25.
 Silver Creek has only been paddled by a handful of intrepid paddlers.
-Most people enjoy Silver Creek by hiking trails to some of its stunning swimming holes.

 Like Silver Creek, only a handful of whitewater paddlers and hikers have explored this unique and unprotected creek.
 The final mile before it meets the Illinois River flows through dramatic serpentine geology dotted with Darlingtonia californica.